 Learn More about Laser-assisted Cataract Surgery

-Our laser cataract surgery in Jupiter, FL is a highly successful procedure.
+Our laser cataract surgery is a highly successful procedure.
 But it is not ideal for all cataract patients.
 Prior to surgery, a board certified ophthalmologist from our team will meet with you to discuss your eye health and symptoms.
 Using this information they will determine whether you are an appropriate candidate for laser-assisted cataract surgery or traditional surgery.